kikongwe/candidate-test/README.md

 But it does not work initially as planned and needs a few enahnacements

 ## Overview
+1. Fork Repo
-1. Branch off master
+2. Branch off of master (name your feature branch with your last-name)
 2. Complete coding tasks
-3. Create a pull request for review
+3. Push branch and create a pull request for review

 ## Coding tasks
 1. Debug the issue with the link failing to direct to site